Disruption666/disruption.github.io/entombedinreveries.md

 15 July 2017

 ---
-Disruption is a solo project of `Hyeseon Kim`
+Disruption is a solo project of `Hyeseon Kim`.

 - All Vocals, guitars, bass by `Hyeseon Kim`

 ### Guest appearances
 - Additional guitars by `Juhee Lee` (Tracks 3 and 9)